Carnmoney: Demographics

-In 2004 there were 26 births registered in Carnmoney, 42.3% of which were to unmarried mothers.

 Land use

 Carnmoney Hill

 Carnmoney Hill is a northern outlier of the Belfast Hills chain and rises 232 m above Newtownabbey, and thus it can be seen from northern County Down, Belfast Lough, the M2 and M5 motorways and Belfast City.
 The eastern side is mainly covered by ancient woodland with semi-natural grasslands and other habitats interspersed, e.g. scrubland and bracken.
 The hill top has a volcanic cap yet the slopes are mainly of limestone and flint, joining mudstones at the coastal belt below.

 The Woodland Trust and Antrim and Newtownabbey Borough Council own most of the eastern side, a third of the hill, although the crest and western two thirds of the hill are in private ownership, including most of the cultivated, grazing and heath land.
 There are numerous paths through the private land (often used by the public), leading to the top however there are no permanent paths on the hill open to the public.

 Dunanney Ráth (or Fort) stands majestically overlooking Carnmoney Cemetery on the southern face of Carnmoney Hill.
 The ráth site, where in ancient times fairs and festivals were held, may date to Celtic times (around 500 BC).
 In 1556 the Earl of Sussex, Lord Deputy to Elizabeth I, camped with his troops at Dunanney where he met with Irish chieftains and tried unsuccessfully to pacify the Irish people.
 The name Dunanney has been translated both as 'The Fort of the Assemblies' and 'The Fort of the Watery Place' (built on rock, it tends to be wet and marshy).
 A second ráth exists to the east of Dunanney.
 Two souterrains (man-made underground passages) have been found on the hill, although more than 20 are known to have existed in the past.

 Dunanney Ráth is on private land and not open to the public, however the part of Carnmoney Hill owned by the Woodland Trust is just south of Dunanney and is open to the public all year round.
 Newtownabbey Borough Council had in recent times tried to open Dunanney Ráth with little success.
 Plans to open a park on the hill are also underway.

 Lilian Bland built and flew her own aircraft, the first biplane built in Ireland, from here in 1910.

 There are a variety of habitats including floral meadows, wetland patches, shrub land, old hedgerows, copses, mixed ash woods, and semi natural woodland.
 The grazed lands tend not to have many wildlife species however they add to the hills landscape patchwork when seen from afar.

 The hill offers good views of Belfast city, Cave Hill, Newtownabbey, Carrickfergus and Bangor.
 On a clear day the Mourne Mountains, Slemish Mountain and even the western coast of Scotland are easily visible.